Ubisoft announced the open beta for Ghost Recon Breakpoint will be delayed with more recent tweets updating fans on the progress of the ongoing fixes.

 Update: As of 14:00 GMT, 26 September 2019, Open Beta is live.
 If you get INFINITY-00000 error, exit the game and launch it again.

 Fans mostly wanted to know if Ubisoft would compensate for the lost time by extending the beta event but unfortunately, the PR department wasn't at liberty to say anything other than promising to share any info once they are allowed to.
-Furthermore, they couldn't share any estimated times of arrival with those who wanted to know.
+Furthermore, they couldn't share any with those who wanted to know.

 Considering that Ghost Recon Breakpoint is set for release on 4 October 2019, it is quite worrying that the game is having connectivity issues a mere week before it comes out.